mnboos/pyinstaller/README.rst

 - Python:

  - 2.7 or 3.4-3.7
- - pyaes (only if using bytecode encryption)
+ - pycryptodome (only if using bytecode encryption)

 - Windows (32bit/64bit):